NAPSNet Daily Report 3 June, 2010

 Kyodo News (“CHINA OVERTAKES JAPAN AS MOST IMPORTANT U.S. PARTNER IN ASIA: POLL”, 2010/06/02) reported that the PRC overtook Japan as the most important partner for the United States in Asia for the first time since 1985, reflecting the country’s increasing economic weight, according to the results of a survey covering about 200 U.S. opinion leaders released by the Japanese Foreign Ministry.
 The U.S. survey commissioned to Gallup in February and March by the ministry also showed that Japan tied with the PRC for the position of the most important U.S. partner in Asia in a poll of some 1,200 people aged 18 or above among the general public.
 On the Japan-U.S. security treaty, which marked its 50th anniversary this year, 90 percent of the opinion leaders and 86 percent of the general public said the pact “should be maintained,” showing continued strong support for the security arrangement.

 14. Sino-Japan Relations

-Agence France Presse (“CHINA STILL WANTS STRONG TIES AFTER JAPAN PM QUITS”, 2010/06/02) reported that the PRC said on Wednesday it wants to continue pushing forwith Japan following Prime Minister Yukio Hatoyama’s resignation.
-“No matter what the changes in Japan’s political situation, China is willing to work with Japan to keep pushing for Sino-Japanese… relations to continue to develop further,” said in a statement.
-Ma said Hatoyama had made ” ” to promote the healthy development of ties between the two nations.
+Agence France Presse (“CHINA STILL WANTS STRONG TIES AFTER JAPAN PM QUITS”, 2010/06/02) reported that the PRC said on Wednesday it wants to continue pushing for stronger ties with Japan following Prime Minister Yukio Hatoyama’s resignation.
+“No matter what the changes in Japan’s political situation, China is willing to work with Japan to keep pushing for Sino-Japanese… relations to continue to develop further,” foreign ministry spokesman Ma Zhaoxu said in a statement.
+Ma said Hatoyama had made ” important efforts ” to promote the healthy development of ties between the two nations.

 15. Sino-US Defense Relations